bboreham/weave/docs/ipam.md

 Peers are told the the address space from which all allocations are made when starting up.
 Each peer must be given the same space.

-At start-up, nobody owns any address range.
-We deal with concurrent start-up through a process of leader election.
-In essence, the peer with the highest id claims the entire space for itself, and then other peers can begin to request ranges from it.
-An election is triggered by some peer being asked to allocate or claim an address.
+At start-up, nobody owns any of the address space.
+We deal with concurrent start-up through a process similar to leader election: one peer claims the entire space for itself, and then other peers can begin to request ranges from it.

-If a peer elects itself as leader, then it can respond to the request directly.

-However, if the election is won by some different peer, then the peer that has the request must wait until the leader takes control before it can request space.
+1. An election is triggered by some peer being asked (via command) to allocate or claim an address.
+2. That peer looks at all peers it knows about, and picks the one with the highest ID.
+3. If the one picked is itself, then it inserts a token into the ring, broadcasts the ring via gossip, then responds to the command directly.

-The peer that triggered the election sends a message to the peer it has elected.
-That peer then re-runs the election, to avoid races where further peers have joined the group and come to a different conclusion.
+4. However, if another peer has the highest ID, the peer that triggered the election sends a message to the peer it has picked, and waits to hear back.
+A peer receiving such a message behaves as in step 1, i.e. it re-runs the process, possibly choosing yet another peer and sending it a message requesting it to take over.

-Failures:
-- two peers that haven't communicated with each other yet can each decide to be leader
-  -> this is a fundamental problem: if you don't know about someone
-     else then you cannot make allowances for them.
-- prospective leader dies before sending map
+Step 4 is designed to cope with peers simultaneously joining the network, when information about who has joined has not reached all peers yet.
+By sending a message to the peer we /think/ should be in charge, we ensure that the choice is made using the combination of all information available to all peers in the network.

-  -> This failure will be detected by the underlying Weave peer
-     topology.
-The peer requiring space will re-try, re-running the leadership election across all connected peers.
+If a peer dies just after it has been chosen, then the originating peer will not hear back from it.
+This failure will be detected by the underlying Weave peer topology and the dead peer will be removed from the set.
+The originating peer will re-try, re-running the process across all connected peers.

+Sets of peers that don't know about each other, either because the network is partitioned or because they just haven't connected yet, will each pick a different leader.
+This problem seems fundamental.

 ## Peer shutdown